chia-ju-lin/salesforce-account-custom-merge/README.md

 ### Child Object Customization

-Modify the code under force-app/main/default/classes/AccountMergeController.cls

-- specify which child object you want to move, the code is inside mergeAccounts()
+To specify which child objects you want to move, modify the code inside mergeAccounts() in force-app/main/default/classes/AccountMergeController.cls.

     ```java
     // 3. move childs from merged account into master account
             List<String> childObjectNames = new List<String>();